khyati-agarwalss/Github-API-Statistics/README.md

 # Github-API-Statistics

-This repository will contain Python and R scripts to extract public information about Github users and repositories using Github API
+This repository will contain Python and R scripts to extract and plot statistics of Github users and repositories using Github API